tudorv91/SparkJNI/README.md

 # Deployment modes
 There are two ways of building Spark applications with SparkJNI:

-1. By using the SparkJNI Maven plugin. (recommended)
+1. By using the SparkJNI Maven Generator plugin. (recommended)

 2. By programmatically configuring SparkJNI before the actual application execution flow.

 ## SparkJNI generator plugin